Academic Technology Approval Scheme

-The Academic Technology Approval Scheme (ATAS) is a scheme of the British government for certifying foreign students from outside the EU for entry into the United Kingdom to study or conduct research in certain sensitive technology-related fields.
-For these students, obtaining an ATAS certificate is a prerequisite for obtaining a visa.
-The ATAS was introduced on 1 November 2007 to prevent dissemination outside the UK of knowledge and skills that can be used to build and deliver weapons of mass destruction (WMD), by ensuring that applicants do not have links to Advanced Conventional Military Technology (ACMT), WMD programmes and their means of delivery.
+The Academic Technology Approval Scheme (ATAS) is a British government program for certifying foreign students from outside the EU for entry into the United Kingdom to study or conduct research in specific sensitive technology-related fields.
+These particular students must obtain an ATAS certificate as a prerequisite for getting a British visa.

-Affected students undergo a screening system to validate their reasons for coming to the UK.
+The ATAS was introduced on 1 November 2007 to help prevent sensitive knowledge from being shared outside the UK.
+It does this by checking that applicants are not connected to weapons of mass destruction (WMD) programs or advanced military technologies that could be used to develop or deliver such weapons.

-According to the Foreign and Commonwealth Office, the checks will attempt to filter out those students whose intentions are adverse to national security.
-Areas of study at which the ATAS is directed are chemistry, engineering, physics, biophysics, metallurgy and microbiology.
+Applicants go through a screening process to validate their reason for coming to the UK.
+According to the Foreign and Commonwealth Office, the checks are intended to screen out students who may pose a risk to national security.
+The ATAS focuses on subjects such as chemistry, engineering, physics, biophysics, metallurgy, and microbiology.

-In the earlier "Voluntary Vetting Scheme", some universities (such as Bristol University) were voluntarily reporting suspicious students from certain countries (including Iran and Egypt) to the government.
-With the introduction of ATAS, Cambridge University, which had refused to take part in the voluntary system, was required to cooperate with the authorities, too.
+Under the earlier "Voluntary Vetting Scheme," some universities, such as the University of Bristol, voluntarily reported students they considered suspicious, often from certain countries, to the government.
+After ATAS was introduced, universities including the University of Cambridge, which had previously declined to participate, were required to cooperate with the authorities.

-ATAS was expanded on 1 October 2020 to include Advanced Conventional Military Technology (ACMT).
+Controversies

-In March 2021, the FCDO informed universities that all researchers would require ATAS from 21 May.
+Significant processing delays within the ATAS scheme have drawn criticism for causing prospective students to defer or drop out of their programmes.
+In January 2026, Wendy Chamberlain brought the issue to the House of Commons, stating that the delays were detrimental to the country's "ability to be a world leader in research and development".